Turistas

-Turistas (/turiːstɔːs/; English: Tourists, released in the United Kingdom and Ireland as Paradise Lost) is a 2006 American horror film produced and directed by John Stockwell and starring Josh Duhamel, Melissa George, Olivia Wilde, Desmond Askew, Max Brown, and Beau Garrett.
-Its plot focuses on a group of international backpackers in Brazil who find themselves in the clutches of an underground organ harvesting ring.
+Turistas (/turiːstɔːs/; English: Tourists, released in the United Kingdom and Ireland as Paradise Lost) is a 2006 American horror film produced and directed by John Stockwell, written by Michael Arlen Ross, and starring Josh Duhamel, Melissa George, Olivia Wilde, Desmond Askew, Max Brown, and Beau Garrett.
+Its plot focuses on a group of international backpackers in Brazil who find themselves in the clutches of an underground organ trafficking ring.

 It was the first American film to be exclusively shot in Brazil.
-It was also the first film distributed by Fox Atomic, a subsidiary of 20th Century Fox, who released it theatrically in the United States on December 1, 2006.
+It was also the first film distributed by Fox Atomic, a subsidiary of 20th Century Fox, which released it theatrically in the United States on December 1, 2006.

 Plot

-Three young American tourists, Alex (Josh Duhamel), his sister Bea (Olivia Wilde), and her friend Amy (Beau Garrett) are backpacking in Brazil.
-After a bus crash leaves all the passengers stranded, they are joined by two British men, Finn and Liam, and an Australian woman, Pru (Melissa George), who is fluent in Portuguese.
+Three young American tourists, Alex, his sister Bea, and her friend Amy, are backpacking in Brazil.
+After a bus crash leaves all the passengers stranded, they are joined by two British men, Finn and Liam, and an Australian woman, Pru, who is fluent in Portuguese.

 The group find a cabana bar where several other tourists are partying.
 After spending the day on the beach, they are served drugged drinks and pass out.
 The next morning, they awaken on the deserted beach, robbed of their luggage, money and travel documents.
 Looking for help in a nearby village, Kiko, a young local who speaks some English, volunteers to take them to his uncle's isolated house in the forest where they can wait for a ride.

 En route to the house, Kiko shows the group a cave beneath a waterfall, but while diving into the water, he sustains a serious head injury.
-At the house, they find food, clothes, and a number of prescription drugs, as well as a drawer filled with other people’s passports.
+At the house, they find food, clothes, and a number of prescription drugs, as well as a drawer filled with other people's passports.
 They manage to treat Kiko's wound and reluctantly decide to spend the night.
 They are awakened in the middle of the night by a helicopter bringing Zamora, a physician, and several associates and doctors, surrounded by armed henchmen.
 A woman who arrives advises them to flee but when the group try and fight them, they are beaten into submission.
 Kiko flees from the house.

 A sedated Amy awakens tied to a makeshift operating room where Zamora begins to remove her organs, while he explains to Finn, who is also tied up, that organ theft for transplant from Brazilians by rich gringos is part of a pattern of exploitation of Brazilian "resources", and that it is time to "give back."
-Victims' usable organs are being harvested and sent to the People’s Hospital in Rio de Janeiro and used for the benefit of the poor.
-Amy dies on the operating table.
+Victims' usable organs are being harvested and sent to the People's Hospital in Rio de Janeiro and used for the benefit of the poor.
+Amy dies on the operating table, after all her organs are removed.